What's A Code Blue In The Hospital

 Main Subheading

 The primary purpose of initiating a Code Blue is to rapidly mobilize a specialized team of healthcare professionals equipped to provide advanced life support.
 This team typically includes physicians, nurses, respiratory therapists, and pharmacists, all trained to respond swiftly and effectively to stabilize the patient's condition.
-The success of a Code Blue response hinges on speed, coordination, and adherence to established protocols, all working in concert to give the patient the best possible chance of survival.
+Because of that, the success of a Code Blue response hinges on speed, coordination, and adherence to established protocols, all working in concert to give the patient the best possible chance of survival.
 Without a coordinated and rapid response, the consequences can be dire, leading to irreversible organ damage or even death.

 Comprehensive Overview